JROSE2007/Blindbook-Internship-Project/RESEARCH_AND_RECOMMENDATION.md

 2. **Security Changes:** If USGS implements stricter JavaScript security policies (Content Security Policy), they might block script injection.
 This is unlikely but possible.

 3. **PDF Format Changes:** If USGS changes the certificate format significantly, regex patterns might miss data.
 But we can update patterns and add manual fallback.

-4. **Rate Limiting:** If we generate many API calls, we might hit rate limits.
-But we're not hitting an API - we're just storing data locally.

 ### Mitigation Strategies